MakieOrg/Makie.jl/docs/src/makielayout/laxis.md

 CairoMakie.activate!()
 ```

-## Creating an LAxis
+## Creating an Axis

-The `LAxis` is a 2D axis that works well with automatic layouts.
+The `Axis` is a 2D axis that works well with automatic layouts.
 Here's how you create one

 ```@example laxis